Dexter season 7: Development

-On November 21, 2011, Showtime renewed Dexter for both a seventh and eighth seasons, each consisting of 12 episodes.
+On November 21, 2011, Showtime renewed Dexter for both a seventh and eighth season, each consisting of 12 episodes.
 Showtime officially announced that the seventh season would premiere Sunday, September 30, 2012.
 These two seasons feature a story arc spanning across both seasons.
 The premiere episode of Season 7 featured a flashback to Debra and Dexter's childhood.
 On April 24, it was confirmed that Ray Stevenson would guest star in the upcoming Season 7, and he would play the head of a Ukrainian crime syndicate who arrives in Miami determined to find out who killed one of his associates.
 Jason Gedrick appears in a multi-episode arc playing the manager of a Miami-area gentlemen’s club that is linked to a high-profile murder case.
 Yvonne Strahovski, known for starring in the NBC television series Chuck, joined Dexter as Hannah McKay, a woman with a checkered past who arrives to help Miami Metro Homicide reopen an old murder case out of mutual benefit, and becomes Dexter's new love interest.